icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/my-user-authenticates-by-sms.md

   authProcessLogin!,
   validationCodeForLogin,
   () => {
-    const userInfo = getBackCredentials();
+    const userInfo = getBackCredentials()
     if (userInfo.pubKey != undefined && userInfo.privKey != undefined) {
       return Promise.resolve({ privateKey: userInfo.privKey, publicKey: userInfo.pubKey })
     } else {
-      // You can't find back the user's RSA Keypair : You need to generate a new one return anonymousApiForLogin.generateRSAKeypair()
+      // You can't find back the user's RSA Keypair: You need to generate a new one return anonymousApiForLogin.generateRSAKeypair()
     }
   },